stashed/docs/docs/addons/nats/authentications/basic/index.md

 sample-nats-backup   nats-backup-2.4.0   */2 * * * *   true     2d19h
 ```

-Here,  `false` in the `PAUSED` column means the backup has been resume successfully.
+Here,  `false` in the `PAUSED` column means the backup has been resumed successfully.
 The CronJob also should be resumed now.

 ```bash
 ❯ kubectl get cronjob -n demo